 The short answer is both.
 The long answer goes like this: It’s a joint effort.

-Likewise, an agency can’t simply drop a cost proposal down in front of a prospective client without any further input or information, as it’s highly likely this cost will end up being too high for the client, and this means everybody’s time has been essentially wasted.
+Likewise, an agency can’t simply provide specific costs for a prospective client without any further input or information, as it’s highly likely this cost may not suit the client, and this means everybody’s time has been essentially wasted.

 It’s all about the details.
-As an agency, we’d want to really get to know you and what your ambitions for your business before we even attempt to cost up your project.
+Design agencies need get to know you and your ambitions for your business before they even attempt to cost up your project.

 Understanding the process

-From there, we can put our heads together and work our creative magic.
-We’ll put together a proposal for you, complete with costings based on how much time it will take, how much research and planning will go into it and the sorts of resources the project will require.
+From there, the professionals can start working their creative magic.
+They'll put together a proposal for you, complete with costings based on how much time it will take, how much research and planning will go into it and the sorts of resources the project will require.

 This is where the understanding comes in, as it can often be hard to explain creative costs to a non-creative.
-With this in mind, we always provide clients with a complete break down of where money is being spent and how long each task will take.
+With this in mind, agencies will always provide clients with a complete break down of where money is being spent and how long each task will take.

-A logo design, for example, might initially seem like a quick task until we break it down into it’s component parts: research, initial experimentation, exploration and finalisation.
+A logo design, for example, might initially seem like a quick task until it is broken down into it’s component parts: research, initial experimentation, exploration and finalisation.
 This can take an entire day, and so the fee would naturally reflect this.

-One big (and very unfortunate) misconception when it comes to negotiating budgets is that, if a client discloses the full amount of budget available to them, the agency will then invent ‘extra work’ to take advantage of this.
-Whilst we’re sure this shady practice has been undertaken by lesser agencies, we can assure you this is absolutely not the case at Hug.
-We will always tell you if you have too much budget for the project you have in mind.
+One big (and very unfortunate) misconception when it comes to negotiating budgets is that, if a client discloses the full amount of budget available to them, the agency will then invent ‘extra work’ to take advantage of the maximum budget.
+Whilst we’re sure this shady practice has been undertaken by lesser agencies, we can assure you this is absolutely not often the case.
+Respectable agencies will always tell you if you have too much budget for the project you have in mind.

 Back to the process.
-Once we’ve mapped out your project in terms of timescale and resources, we’ll then create a bespoke, affordable payment plan so you know what’s being paid for and when.
+Once your project has been mapped out in terms of timescale and resources, your agency will then create a bespoke, affordable payment plan so you know what’s being paid for and when.

-If you’ve got a project in mind then drop us an email, give us a call or pop into the studio for a chat – we have a kettle and we can make a great cup of coffee.
+If you’ve got a project in mind and you're looking for a design agency to work with, then by all means drop us an email, give us a call or pop into the studio for a chat – we have a cracking kettle and we can make a great cup of coffee.

 And remember, there’s no need to let budget worries get in the way of a great idea.
-We can always find a way to help.
+We provide affordable design and marketing communications services to suit all small business budgets.